wplib/wplib-box/FAQ.md

 Also you should not need to revert that after upgrading to a new version of Vagrant **_unless_** you need to [change the box's IP address](README.md#change-ip).

+<a id="webserver"></a>
+### How do I switch from Nginx to Apache (or vice versa)?
+By default, WPLib Box uses Nginx as its webserver.
+However, Apache is available and can be switched out with Nginx.
+The box CLI has a command, `set-web-server` to accomplish this.

+For example, to switch from Nginx to Apache:

++ Log in to the box using `vagrant ssh` on your host machine.
++ Enter the following command: `box set-web-server apache` to make Apache the running webserver.
++ Conversely, you can `box set-web-server nginx` to switch from Apache to Nginx.

 ##Glossary